We were asked to design a tour of the exhibition tunnel: The Archaeology of Crossrail at the Museum of London Docklands.

 The brief was straightforward and after 10 years of working together, Crossrail trusted us with free reigns on the design.

 Taking their initial ideas of using panoramic images to make a virtual tour, we instead suggested taking people on a journey of the vast number of artefacts unearthed by Crossrail during the construction of the Elizabeth line.
-Inspired by “Inside Abbey Road”, a virtual experience of the Abbey Road recording studio, we surpassed their expectations.

 The project goals